LawLuo: A Multi-Agent Collaborative Framework for Multi-Round Chinese Legal Consultation: Framework

-We use KINLED and MURLED to fine-tune ChatGLM-3-6b, a Chinese base LLM.
-To mitigate the risk of overfitting, we incorporated general conversational data from Alpaca-GPT4\footnote{\href{https://www.modelscope.cn/datasets/AI-ModelScope/alpaca-gpt4-data-zh/summary}{https://www.modelscope.cn/datasets/AI-ModelScope/alpaca-gpt4-data-zh/summary}}, which comprises 52,000 generic Chinese dialogues, into the instruction fine-tuning process.
-To expedite the fine-tuning of the model and reduce reliance on computational resources, we employed the LoRA fine-tuning strategy, as illustrated in Equation \ref{eq:lora}:
+We used MURLED to fine-tune ChatGLM-3-6b.
+To mitigate the risk of overfitting, we incorporated general conversational data from Alpaca-GPT4\footnote{\href{https://www.modelscope.cn/datasets/AI-ModelScope/alpaca-gpt4-data-zh/summary}{https://www.modelscope.cn/datasets/AI-ModelScope/alpaca-gpt4-data-zh/summary}}, which comprises 52,000 generic Chinese dialogues, into the fine-tuning process.
+To expedite the fine-tuning of the model and reduce reliance on computational resources, we employed the LoRA fine-tuning strategy, as illustrated in Equation \ref{eq_3}: